openid/connect/openid-4-vc-security-and-trust-1_0.md

 interference with the issuance process, the same considerations as in the previous case apply.

-## Security Requirement P-30
+## Security Requirement P-30 {#security-requirement-p-30}

-> The protocol must ensure that the interaction between the Holder and
+> The protocol must ensure that the interaction between the Wallet and
 > Verifier is protected such that no third party can interfere with the
 > interaction by modifying the information transmitted.